What is diethylstilbestrol?

 Yes.
 Women who took DES during pregnancy have about a 30% higher risk of getting breast cancer.
 Daughters of women who took DES during pregnancy also may have a higher risk of breast cancer.

 Up to one-third of DES daughters have reproductive tract problems.
-These problems increase their risk of not being able to get pregnant, having a miscarriage or having a baby too early.
-Even with the increased risk, however, most of these women have no problem getting pregnant and delivering their babies.
+These problems increase their risk of not being able to get pregnant.
+They also raise the risk of having a miscarriage or having a baby too early.
+Even with the increased risk, however, most of these women have no problem getting pregnant and delivering healthy babies.

-The sons of women who took DES during pregnancy (sometimes called “DES sons”) have a higher risk of some reproductive tract problems, such as abnormally small or undescended testicles.
-However, they seem to have normal fertility.
+The sons of women who took DES during pregnancy (sometimes called “DES sons”) have a higher risk of some reproductive tract problems, as well.
+These can include abnormally small or undescended testicles.
+However, these men seem to have normal fertility.

 How do I know if I was exposed to DES?

-If you were pregnant between 1938 and 1971 and think that you may have taken a prescription medicine during your pregnancy, try to get your medical records from the doctors who took care of you.
+If you were pregnant between 1938 and 1971 try to remember if you may have taken a prescription medicine during your pregnancy.
+If you did, try to get your medical records from the doctors who took care of you.
 Remember, DES was used in other countries until the early 1980s.

 If you were born between 1938 and 1971, ask your mother if she remembers taking any prescription medicine during her pregnancy.